The Dr Sarno Back Pain Relief Method,

 In other less intense cases, less ability to focus attention is needed.
 Either way, if not consciously defused, in many chronic cases, the “facilitated synapse” will just not “go away” of its own accord, as some tensions do.

 7.)
-Even if mostly physical, the reaction to a car accident (for example), if intense enough, instantly becomes integrated as part of The Self, as a sensory self-image, which is the more physical aspect of what some call *ego” or self-identity.
+Even if mostly physical, the reaction to a car accident (for example), if intense enough, instantly becomes integrated as part of The Self, as a sensory self-image, which is the more physical aspect of what some call “ego” or Self-Identity.

 If nothing is done to DE-facilitate the reaction patterns, the person can instantly or eventually become “stuck” with that sensory–action pattern, sometimes for life, as an element of their very self-identity.
 Self-identity is not easy to let go of, even if a self-destructive one.

-Here is where the idea of Pattern Interrupts come in.
-This means providing the psycho-neuro-musculo-fascial unit an opportunity to “FEEL or DO something different.”
-In those moments when it “feels something different,” the “attachment” the bodymind has to a memory pattern is reduced or even stopped, even if only momentarilyy.
+Here is one place Pattern Interrupts come in.
+This means providing the psycho-neuro-musculo-fascial unit an opportunity to FEEL or DO “something different.”
+In those moments when it “feels something different,” the “attachment” the bodymind has to a memory pattern is slightly reduced or even stopped, even if only momentarily.
 Yet sometimes those short “breaks in the force field” are enough to start a “Reset Process.”
-It is in those moments the bodymind can sometimes begin to find its way back to “normal.”
+It is in those moments the BodyMind can sometimes begin to find its way back to “normal.”

 The Big Question Is, for how long, and how often, does the pattern need to be interrupted for some change to occur?
 ANSWER?
 Like all too many things, *IT DEPENDS* on a multitude of possible factors!